An Overview of Nerve Injury Recovery

 Therapy should be instituted for work on strengthening and to compensate for any weakness that might lead to further injury (ankle weakness can lead to ankle sprain/fracture or knee weakness that could lead to a fall).
 Braces or walking aids such as a cane or walker might be necessary to help with function and prevent injury.

-For additional information on nerve injury recovery associated with the muscles, please contact the office of Dr. Donald Corenman, spine specialist and back doctor serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+For additional information on nerve injury recovery associated with the muscles, please contact the office of Dr. Donald Corenman, spine specialist and back doctor offering diagnostic and surgical second opinions to patients in the USA and around the world.